 Carmen R. H. Chandler

-Carmen R. H. Chandler is the creator of the online community The Body Temple, where she writes and provides culturally relevant wellness information for women of color.
+Carmen R. H. Chandler, the author of "Sperm allergy: is this the end of Carmen’s sex life?" is the creator of the online community The Body Temple, where she writes and provides culturally relevant wellness information for women of color.